 Table of Contents

-What Is A Merchant Account?
+What Is An Internet Merchant Account?

 A merchant account is a specific type of business account into which your customers’ money is deposited after they use their credit or debit card to make a purchase from you.
-After these payments are verified, the money is transferred to your own business bank account, which is entirely separate from your merchant account.
+After these payments are verified, the money is transferred to your business bank account, which is entirely separate from your merchant account.
 You have no control over the merchant account — it is merely the middleman between your customers’ money and your business bank account.

 Merchant Account VS Third-Party Processor